snehil-sharma/practical-deep-learning-for-coders/notebooks/README.md

 - `kaggle/` - Notebooks sourced from Kaggle
   - `lesson01/` - Lesson 1: Introduction to Jupyter Notebooks
     - `jupyter-notebook-101.ipynb` - Basic introduction to using Jupyter notebooks
+    - `is-it-a-bird-creating-a-model-from-your-own-data.ipynb` - Image classification tutorial that builds a bird detector using fastai and duckduckgo_search

 ## Running Notebooks